sergioaraki/Nodebot-Rover/README.md

 ![](assets/web.png)

-If you have a Mac and a Microsoft Xbox 360 controller, you can install this [Driver](https://github.com/360Controller/360Controller) and you will have joystick support in your Mac at the Camera tab.
+If you have a Mac and a Microsoft Xbox 360 controller, you can install this [Driver](https://github.com/360Controller/360Controller) and you will have joystick support in your Mac.

 ## Tools used